Open-source cell culture automation system with integrated cell counting for passaging microplate cultures

 Abstract

-Tissue culture in 96-well microplates is conventionally a tedious, highly manual process subject to human error and sensitive to individual technique.
-Here, we describe the Automated Cell Culture Splitter (ACCS), a versatile and low-cost system for passaging plates of adherent or suspension cells, for routine culture maintenance or more specialized downstream applications such as seeding plates for microscopy.
-The system is built around the Opentrons OT-2 liquid handling robot and incorporates a novel on-deck imaging-based cell counting instrument which allows it to compensate for density disparities across a source plate and control the number of cells seeded on a per-well basis.
-We find this solution compares favorably to our existing manual cell culture processes in terms of both accuracy and biological out-comes while cutting the hands-on time required per plate by more than half.
-The system is designed to be readily adaptable, and we anticipate that it could find uses in a variety of scenarios as an accessible entry point into automation for high-throughput cell culture; to that end, all of the source code and hardware designs are released under open source licenses.
+Tissue culture in 96-well microplates is conventionally a tedious, highly manual process sensitive to individual technique and experimenter error.
+Here, we describe the Automated Cell Culture Splitter (ACCS), a system for passaging plates of adherent or suspension cells, for routine culture maintenance or specialized applications such as seeding plates for microscopy.
+The system is built around the Opentrons OT-2 liquid handling robot and incorporates a novel on-deck imaging-based cell counter which allows it to compensate for density disparities across a source plate and control the number of cells seeded on a per-well basis.
+We find this solution can cut hands-on time by 61% and the results compare favorably to our existing manual cell culture processes in terms of both seeding density precision and bio-logical outcomes, achieving a control of seeding density with a well-to-well coefficient of variation (CV) under 11%.
+The system is designed to be adaptable and an accessible entry point into automation for high-throughput cell culture; to that end, all of the source code and hardware designs are released under open source licenses.

 Article activity feed